Save Jupyter Notebooks as PDF

 Most people will have their notebooks in a Git repository or version them some other way.
 This means that they could just go to the commit that was current when the PDF was created and they should have the version that was used to make the PDF.
 Technically.
 In practice people forget to commit the exact version they used or little tweaks get made that get forgotten about.

-Luckily, the PDF specification allows you to attach a file to a PDF. notebook-as-pdf uses this feature to attach the original .ipynb file to the PDF.
+file to the PDF.
 This allows you to go back to exactly the version of a notebook that was exported.
 All you need is the PDF in question.

-The pdf.js viewer has an "attachments" tab that lets you open the original notebook .ipynb.
+The pdf.js viewer has an "attachments" tab that lets you open the original notebook .ipynb

 Unfortunately not all PDF viewers know how to deal with attachments.
 They will happily open a PDF with an attachment, but they will not let you download it.
 PDF viewers known to support downloading of file attachments are: Acrobat Reader, pdf.js (the viewer used by Firefox) and evince.
 The pdftk CLI program can also extract attached files from a PDF.
 Sadly Preview for OSX does not know how to give you access to attachments of PDF files.